-Sadness, fury, violence in Seattle over death of George Floyd.
-Durkan calls for curfew, National Guard
+Violence, destruction mar Seattle protests over the death of George Floyd

 “When the Black community comes together and step into their greatness, the world will be a better place,” she said.

-Miller also said she hoped white protesters would show support by standing between Africans Americans and police.
+Miller also said she hoped white protesters would show support by standing between African Americans and police.

 Kimaria Howard-Lewis, from Seattle, came to the protest with three friends.